JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 HTTP build statistic logs can contain some project's and system properties.
 These properties can change builds' behavior, so it's useful to log them in build statistics.
 These properties can store sensitive data, for example, passwords or a project's full path.
-You can switch off this behavior by adding the `kotlin.build.report.http.verbose_environment` property to your `gradle.properties`.
+You can turn on this behavior by adding the `kotlin.build.report.http.verbose_environment` property to your `gradle.properties`.

 > JetBrains doesn't collect this statistics.
 You choose a place [where to store your reports](#enabling-build-reports).
 >